 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 It's difficult to beat Iowa State University if you want to study Mechanical Engineering.
+ME graduates from Iowa State University earn a boost of about 5.9% over the average earnings of ME majors.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 Purdue University - Main Campus is among your best bets if you want to study Mechanical Engineering.
-Grads of the ME program state that they receive average early career earnings of $59,998 and mid-career earnings of $99,819.
-The setting in a large urban center is tremendous for scholars trying to find adequate choices for social networking, excitement, and life.
+Grads of the ME program state that they receive average early career earnings of $69,200 and mid-career earnings of $69,200.
+Looking for a big school?
+This institution has more than 20,000 students on campus.

 Rated #1 in Indiana for overall value, we would have estimated this university's terrific instructional programs to come with a higher price tag.
 This school does not require first-year students to live on-campus.
 Go on a virtual tour to learn more about Purdue.

 Any student pursuing a degree in Mechanical Engineering needs to look into Texas Tech University.
 After graduating, ME students typically make an average of $68,000 at the beginning of their careers.
 Based in Lubbock, Texas, this university is a good choice for students who prosper in a city atmosphere.

 Score more than 24 on the ACT?
 That's above the average applicant score, so you have a good chance of getting in.
 Due to the fact the usual SAT score of this school's applicants is around 1,110, admissions officers can afford to be pretty selective.
 A virtual tour could be a good way to explore Texas Tech University.